ISO Invariance Explained

 Coming from a Nikon D7200, I am discovering that Fuji seems to deal with noise better especially on skin.

 Georgette, I would take a look at Photons to Photos instead.
-Here’s the link to the read noise chart for the Fuji X-Pro2: http://photonstophotos.net/Charts/RN_e.htm#Fujifilm%20X-Pro2_14
+Here’s the link to the read noise chart for the Fuji X-Pro2: photonstophotos.net/Chart…0X-Pro2_14

 From the looks of it, yes, the ISO values from 200 to 12,800 all appear to be within the analog range, while the others are outside of it.